BonoboPLC/lojjo_wiki/administration/agents.md

 You can set limits on how much sales or deposit receipts an agent can have on hand.

-This limit helps you avoid mishaps protect you and the sales agent against any losses.
+This limit helps you avoid mishaps and protect you and the sales agent against any losses.

-Once the limits are reached the Sales Agent will need to remit the balances due before selling additional Tickets.
+Once the limits are reached the Sales Agent must remit any sales and deposit limits to their Manager before selling additional Tickets.

 **Sales Receipt Limit**
 This is the maximum amount of Sales Receipts your agent can have on hand.